-Backpack Bags- Important Things To Include
+Your Backpack Bag- Important Things To Include

 Hikers have the privilege of being in Mother Nature’s home.
 Being responsible and treating your waste properly is a question of respect that all hikers should adhere to.
 Have you ever visited a popular camping area and out outside camp behind the bushes, trees and rocks you find lots of little wads of toilet paper?
 That’s not only gross, but extremely inconsiderate.
 Everyone poops and sometimes it happens when it’s least convenient.
 Being prepared for your backpacking trip is paramount to handling every situation.
-Make sure you have the following items in your hiking bag.

 - Toilet paper (amount depends on length of trip) Another alternative is baby wipes